Short Springbok: Springbok

 Powered by a 400 hp Bristol Jupiter IV radial engine, the S.3 Springbok I was an all-metal aircraft, with a duralumin monocoque fuselage and two-bay, equal-span wings.
 The strength/weight factor of the mainplanes was disappointing and the Air Ministry ordered three more Springboks with lighter, fabric-covered wings attached directly to the lower fuselage and a redesigned tail assembly.
 The first of these S.3a Springbok IIs (numbered J7295-J7297) was flown by Shorts' Chief Test Pilot J. Lankester Parker at the Isle of Grain on 25 March 1925.

 Chamois

 The S.3b Chamois was produced in response to Specification 30/24 (as was the Vickers Vespa), which while still intended to replace the Bristol Fighter, was intended for the army cooperation role.
 It was decided to modify the first Springbok II (J7295) to meet the new specification.
-The fuselage and Jupiter IV engine was retainer, but new single-bay wings were provided.
+The fuselage and Jupiter IV engine ware retained, but new single-bay wings were provided.
 These fabric-covered wings had steel box spars rather than the tubular spars used by the Springbok, while the upper wings used a thicker airfoil section (RAF 32) which allowed the fuel tanks to be housed completely Within the wings.
 A single fixed forward-firing Vickers machine gun was operated by the pilot, while a flexibly mounted Lewis gun was provided for the observer.
 Four 20 lb or two 112 lb bombs could be carried on underwing racks.